Code-Institute-Submissions/Declan446-User-Centric-Frontend-Development-Milestone-Project_NovResub/README.md

 * The Bands tour dates and up coming gigs.
 * Find out the history of the band.

-UX:

-My project is a ACDC fan page.
+# UX Design

-The first step of my ux designs was finding out what a ACDC fan would like to see on my page.
+The first thing i did in regards to *UX design* was finding out what a ACDC fan would like to see on my page.
-So i asked a few friend's who are huge ACDC fan's.
+So i asked a few friend's who are also huge ACDC fan's.
 After only a few minutes we come up with a list.

-1:videos of ACDC'S music
-2;band info
+* Live videos of ACDC's gigs.
+* Information about the band members.
-3:pictures of the band
+* Pictures of the band.
-4:links to the bands social media
+* links to the bands official social media pages.
+* A link to ACDC's official store.

+**Users benefits**
+* Users of all ages will be able to navigate the site without becoming overwhelmed.
+* Users will be able to listen to videos of ACDC's music with ease.
+* Users can find information and pictures of the bands members with one click of the mouse.
+* Users will find tickets to the bands shows when they start touring again.

+**Users Stories**
+1. As a user and guitar player, i would like to find videos of ACDC on the page that will inspire me
+2. As a user and fan, i would like to see pictures of the band members.
+3. As a user and fan, i am not very good with computers so i would like to find a ACDC fan page thaht is fun and easy to navigate.
+4. As a user and fan, i would like to know about the history of ACDC.
+5. As a user and fan, i would like to find tickets for up coming gigs.
-5:link to ACDC official store.
+6. As a user and fan, i would like access to the bands official store.
+7. As a user and fan, i want links to the bands official social media accounts.

 With all my research done and my ideas ready to go i started my wireframes.